dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 That was a real nice surprise for several reasons:

 * One, when I thought about the problem alone, before starting the workshop, I was pretty sure I would need a much more complex data structure.
-* Two, one of the students just refused to believe the code would work, even after having seen in work from the interpreter ;)
+* Two, one of the students just refused to believe the code would work, even after having seen it in action in the interpreter ;)
-* Three, we killed one comment!
+* Three, we killed one comment :)

 # Lessons learned

-We found a beautiful algorithm and a nice data structure, not by trying to solve *everything* at once, but by slowly building up more and more generic code, getting rid of hard-coded values one after the other, and by carefully thinking about function *names* and *parameters*.
+We found a beautiful algorithm and a nice data structure, not by trying to solve *everything* at once, but by slowly building up more and more generic code, getting rid of hard-coded values one after the other, and by carefully thinking about naming.

 I hope you find this approach useful, and I highly suggest you try using it next time you implement a new feature.

 Cheers!

 [^1]: I'm using [mob programming](https://en.wikipedia.org/wiki/Mob_programming) during my Python classes.
 It works really well.